rayalan/binary-adages/content/pages/profile-target-position.md

 * _Remote work environment_
 * _Generous PTO_ - so I at least have the illusion that I might take time off.
-* _Flexible working hours_ - it's not much fun to be nickle and diming PTO just because I need to run an errand or swing by the bank during business hours.
+* _Flexible working hours_ - it's not much fun to be nickel and diming PTO just because I need to run an errand or swing by the bank during business hours.